microsoft/wil/README.md

 The output is a number of test executables.
 If you used the initialization script(s) mentioned above, or if you followed the same directory naming convention of those scripts, you can use the [runtests.cmd](scripts/runtests.cmd) script, which will execute any test executables that have been built, erroring out - and preserving the exit code - if any test fails.
-Note that MSBuild will modify the output directories, so this script is only compatible with using Ninja as the generator.
+Note that MSBuild will modify the output directory names, so this script is only compatible with using Ninja as the generator.
 If you are at the tail end of of a change, you can execute the following to get a wide range of coverage:
 ```cmd
 C:\wil> scripts\init_all.cmd